cuongcodeF4/Swarm_quadcopter-/MQTT/README.md

 1. Description
 --------------
-This project use mqtt protocol to connect between publisher and subcriber via a broker, which name is Mosquitto and it a broker run under the local on a Raspberry Pi- It is a master machines.
+This project use mqtt protocol to connect between publisher and subscriber via a broker, which name is Mosquitto and it a broker run under the local on a Raspberry Pi- It is a master machines.

-2. Setup enviroment
+2. Setup environment
 ----------------------
-Install Python client library for MQTT on Windown: paho-mqtt
+Install Python client library for MQTT on Windows: paho-mqtt
 - pip install paho-mqtt
 Install broker for local machine: Mosquitto
 - Search on browser: https://mosquitto.org/download/ , install and setup this software
-- Configure mosquitto in order to accept connnections from remote clients.
+- Configure mosquitto in order to accept connections from remote clients.
 2.1.
 On your Windows machine, run a text editor as administrator and paste the following text:

 listener 1883